Cimetidine use while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that maternal cimetidine results in infant dosages much less than those given directly to neonates.
+Maternal cimetidine doses of 1000 to 1200 mg daily result in infant dosages that are much less than reported neonatal dosages of 5 to 10 mg/kg daily.
 Cimetidine would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
 However, because of its potential for causing hepatic enzyme inhibition, other drugs might be preferred.

 Maternal Levels.
 After a single oral dose of 400 mg of cimetidine, the peak milk level of 5 mg/L occurred about 3 hours after the dose and was about equal to the peak serum level in a woman who had been breastfeeding for 6 months.
 Milk levels remained higher than serum levels for the duration of the dosing interval.
-With a multiple-dose regimen of 200 mg 3 times daily and 400 mg at bedtime, milk levels just prior to the doses were relatively constant between 4.9 and 6 mg/L. These levels indicate that a fully breastfed infant would receive between 0.74 and 0.9 mg/kg daily which is much less than reported neonatal dosages of 5 to 10 mg/kg daily.
+With a multiple-dose regimen of 200 mg 3 times daily and 400 mg at bedtime, milk levels just prior to the doses were relatively constant between 4.9 and 6 mg/L. These levels indicate that a fully breastfed infant would receive between 0.74 and 0.9 mg/kg daily.

 Infant Levels.
 Relevant published information was not found as of the revision date.